 Everyone enjoys a good night’s sleep, to rest and drift-off under a comfy doona.
 But pain and discomfort in the legs can often lead to a night of tossing and turning, poor sleep and stress the next day.
 One-third of the population is affected by varicose veins, and many sufferers will be aware of the associated symptoms.
-But why do varicose veins ache most at night, or when you are relaxing?
+But why do we experience aching legs at night, or when relaxing?
 We’re here to help!

 What are varicose veins?